 - 8.1 Fundamental to the conception of distance learning doctoral study at the University is that while all students are subject to University Regulations and policies no matter their location, of equal importance is that students benefit from an excellent student experience and access to a world class research environment which supports them to achieve their goals no matter their location. - 8.2 The experience of a student located away from Glasgow will not be identical to that of a student located on campus, but it should be comparable and of sufficiently high quality as would be expected of a University of Glasgow degree programme. - 8.3 For the purposes of this Code, 'distance learning' will be used as a shorthand descriptor for students who are studying away from Glasgow for all or part of their degree programme.
 However, defining what makes a distance learning doctoral student is challenging due to the inherent flexibility of doctoral study.
 There is a spectrum of activity which may be considered here, including: - 8.3.1 Students on standard doctoral programmes undertaking research away from the University campus, whether in the UK or overseas.
 Students may be limited in their attendance on campus for a variety of reasons, including being physically resident more than a reasonable travel distance from the University. - 8.3.2 Students may be registered on programmes that are themselves categorised as or designed to be distance learning.
 A programme designed to be distance learning will generally take a more structured approach to delivery and/or the provision of support than a 'traditional' campus-based PhD.
 Students may, for example, be organised into cohort groups or use defined methods of communication, such as Moodle.
 Normal programme approval processes apply to distance learning programmes in addition to the ability to demonstrate that the guidance in this section is adhered to. - 8.3.3 Joint/Dual/Double/Split-Site PhD programmes will generally entail periods of time spent at each institution that is party to the programme.
 Formal partnerships such as those required for joint/dual/double/split-site PhD arrangements will be subject to detailed legal agreements that govern these relationships and thorough consideration of the student experience and support needs should be given when developing these.
 These programmes generally involve a number of students across a set period of time.
-More information on these types of programmes can be found on the website of the Academic Policy and Governance office and later in this section. - 8.4 Students working outside of the UK or collaborating with international colleagues and partners at any point in their programmes will need to be aware of the trusted research agenda and consider if export controls might be relevant to their research or the dissemination of their research.
-This must be considered at the outset of the research, collaboration, or partnership.
+More information on these types of programmes can be found on the website of the Academic Collaborations team in the Academic Policy and Governance office and in paragraphs 8.47 to 8.53